kulcsarrudolf/pasztor.at/_posts/2020-07-15-the-painful-enterprise-way-to-the-cloud.md

 threatened by the fintech startups and are *forced* to move faster.
 More user-friendly interfaces, faster development cycles.
 Gone is the age of terrible user interfaces that only work with Java applets in Internet Explorer.

+Let me reiterate: there is nothing wrong with this.
+Big enterprises are built to last.
+That comes with a certain rigidness.
+They are slow to accept change *by design*.
+But, you don't see large enterprises going under all that often.
+Which is more than you can say about startups.
+So make fun as much as you want, there's method to the madness.

-However, I have my stash of popcorn ready.
+I for one have my stash of popcorn ready.
 [IT monocultures](/blog/monocultures) are becoming a real problem, and a potential shift in geopolitics could yield some fun to watch migration projects.
 (Fun for the bystander, not so much the person who has to do them.)

+Fun times, people.
+Fun times.